shakes76/PatternAnalysis-2024/README.md

 # Pattern Analysis

-Pattern Analysis of various datasets by COMP3710 students at the University of Queensland.
+Pattern Analysis of various datasets by COMP3710 students in 2024 at the University of Queensland.

 We create pattern recognition and image processing library for Tensorflow (TF), PyTorch or JAX.